fbohz/fbohz.github.io/_posts/2020-05-04-serverless.markdown

 > Serverless allows you to run and deploy apps without having to worry about managing server infraestructure

-Probably most of us have heard about serverless computing, and probably you've asked yourself (like me) wheteher if its a good technology to learn.
+Probably most of us have heard about serverless computing, and probably you've asked yourself (like me) if its a good technology to learn.
 Here I'm sharing some high level points I learned after seeing a [presentation](https://www.youtube.com/watch?v=MEeZLM1XVLI&feature=youtu.be) about it at Byteconf React.

 # So, What is Serverless?